fruegger/aoc/README.md

 * What are the names of the commonly used packages and functions I need ?
 .. come on now; go find them.

+---
 ### Day 2
 I have a strong feeling that I'm moving in circles ...
-Things are definitely repeating : tme to define a module. goLang does not let you define more than one package in the same folder; so I just defined a module, which is nothing else thah a collection of packages.
+Things are definitely repeating : time to define a module. goLang does not let you define more than one package in the same folder; so I just defined a module, which is nothing else thah a collection of packages.